 In Spain, meals are so important that we don't divide the day according to the time... we do it depending on the meals!
 There are three main meals: breakfast, lunch and dinner.
 So, our morning goes from the breakfast till the lunch, the afternoon is the time between lunch and dinner, and the night starts after the dinner.
-And yes, we don't have evening:D

-The most popular breakfast consists of milk, coffee, orange juice, some cookies or a toast, and sometimes a piece of fruit.
+And yes, we don't have evening :D juice, some cookies or a toast, and sometimes a piece of fruit.
 It's a light meal, not as abundant as in other countries.
 As there is a lot of time between breakfast and lunch, we usually have some snack at noon.